docker/docs/ee/desktop/user/windows-user.md

 for database files.
 See [Volume mounts from host paths use a nobrl option to override database locking](https://docs.docker.com/docker-for-windows/troubleshoot/#volume-mounts-from-host-paths-use-a-nobrl-option-to-override-database-locking).

 - Docker Desktop sets permissions to read/write/execute for users, groups and others [0777 or a+rwx](http://permissions-calculator.org/decode/0777/).
 This is not configurable.
-See [Permissions errors on data directories for shared volumes](https://docs.docker.com/docker-for-windows/troubleshoot/#permissions-errors-on-data-directories-for-shared-volumes)</a>.
+See [Permissions errors on data directories for shared volumes](https://docs.docker.com/docker-for-windows/troubleshoot/#permissions-errors-on-data-directories-for-shared-volumes).

 - Ensure the domain user has access to shared drives, as described in [Verify domain user has permissions for shared drives](https://docs.docker.com/docker-for-windows/troubleshoot/#verify-domain-user-has-permissions-for-shared-drives-volumes).

-- You can share local drives with your _containers_ but not with Docker Machine nodes.
-See the FAQ, [Can I share local drives and filesystem with my Docker Machine VMs?](https://docs.docker.com/docker-for-windows/faqs/#can-i-share-local-drives-and-filesystem-with-my-docker-machine-vms)

 #### Firewall rules for shared drives